+'''

 <!DefineFont name fontstatements>

+'''

 Defines a character format.
 It executes the list of fontstatements (the statements defined in this section) and then establishes the current font properties as the character format.
-For examples of <!DefineFont> and its use, see Appendix A, "Samples."
+For examples of <!DefineFont> and its use, see "Samples" on page 21.